awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-use-secindex.md

         );
 ```

-## Query using an index<a name="ddb-en-client-use-secindex-query"></a>
+## Query by using an index<a name="ddb-en-client-use-secindex-query"></a>

 The following example queries the local secondary index *ForumLastPostedDateIndex*\.

-Following comment line 2, we create a [QueryConditional](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/enhanced/dynamodb/model/QueryConditional.html) object that is required when calling the [DynamoDbIndex\.query\(\)](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/enhanced/dynamodb/DynamoDbIndex.html#query(java.util.function.Consumer)) method\.
+Following comment line 2, you create a [QueryConditional](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/enhanced/dynamodb/model/QueryConditional.html) object that is required when calling the [DynamoDbIndex\.query\(\)](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/enhanced/dynamodb/DynamoDbIndex.html#query(java.util.function.Consumer)) method\.

-We get a reference to the index we want to query after comment line 3 by passing in the name of the index\.
-Following comment line 4, we call the `query()` method on the index passing in the `QueryConditional` object\.
+You get a reference to the index you want to query after comment line 3 by passing in the name of the index\.
+Following comment line 4, you call the `query()` method on the index passing in the `QueryConditional` object\.

-We also configure the query to return three attribute values as shown after comment line 5\.
+You also configure the query to return three attribute values as shown after comment line 5\.
 If `attributesToProject()` is not called, the query returns all attribute values\.
-Notice that the attribute names specified begin with lowercase letters\.
-These attribute names match those used in the table not necessarily the attribute names of the data class\.
+Notice that the specified attribute names begin with lowercase letters\.
+These attribute names match those used in the table, not necessarily the attribute names of the data class\.

-Following comment line 6, we iterate through the results and log each item returned by the query and also store it in list to return to the caller\.
+Following comment line 6, iterate through the results and log each item returned by the query and also store it in the list to return to the caller\.

 ```
 public static List<MessageThread> queryUsingSecondaryIndices(DynamoDbEnhancedClient enhancedClient,